 The Alternative Minimum Tax (AMT), is a separate tax calculation meant to make sure that certain taxpayers pay a minimum amount of income tax.
 This tax calculation applies different rules, such as limiting certain deductions and credits, in turn making your tax bill higher than it would be under regular tax calculations.

 The Earned Income Tax Credit (EITC) is a federal tax credit for low-to-middle income working individuals and families.
-It is designed to help offset the cost of living and reward work by providing a tax credit to those who meet certain income and eligibility requirements.
+It's designed to help offset the cost of living and reward work by providing a tax credit to those who meet certain income and eligibility requirements.
 Income limits and tax credit amounts for 2023 are in the table below.

 2023 EITC Income Ranges and Tax Credit